BlackRock launches multi-manager alternatives fund for retail investors

-NEW YORK (Reuters) - BlackRock Inc, which has been heavily promoting alternative investments to retail investors, intensified that effort on Tuesday with the launch of a new multi-manager fund.
+NEW YORK, Aug 12 (Reuters) - BlackRock Inc, which has been heavily promoting alternative investments to retail investors, intensified that effort on Tuesday with the launch of a new multi-manager fund.

 The BlackRock Multi-Manager Alternative Strategies Fund combines the strategies of seven different managers into one fund.
 It is the seventh of so-called alternative mutual funds that BlackRock has launched aimed at penetrating the retail alternatives market, an area that executives at the New York-based asset manager say they want to dominate.